Halsey Goes Braless Under Tight White Crop Top For Latest Risque Instagram Snap

 — h (@halsey) March 26, 2019

-The highly anticipated project will be Halsey’s third full length studio album, and the first one she’s released in two years after dropping Hopeless Fountain Kingdom in 2017.
+The highly anticipated project will be Halsey’s third full-length studio album, and the first one she’s released in two years after dropping Hopeless Fountain Kingdom in 2017.

 “Writing this album has been a lesson in forgiving myself.
 In being proud of myself and kind to myself despite how much this world is designed to make you hate yourself,” she said of her next collection of music.

 “I hope when it’s finally in your hand sit brings you that same peace.
 It’s not a quiet peace.
 It’s a loud one.”